Skip to main content

 self._running = False

 The reconnect loop with exponential backoff is not optional.
-Binance WebSocket connections drop.
+Binance WebSocket connections drop 2-3 times per 24-hour session in my experience, sometimes silently — no error event, no close frame, just a dead socket.
 Without reconnect logic, your bot goes silent and you don’t notice until you check P&L and find it hasn’t traded in 6 hours.

 Stage 2: Rolling Window Momentum Detector